 - Use of materials copyrighted by others: Any material included that goes beyond “fair use” requires written permission of the copyright owner and you should retain a copy for your record.
 It may be useful to include the permission(s) in the thesis as an appendix.

-- Pagination: Preliminary pages [i.e., copyright page (if any), acknowledgments, table of contents, the abstract (if any)] are to be numbered consecutively using lower case Roman numerals.
+- Pagination: Preliminary pages [i.e., copyright page (if any), approval page, acknowledgments, table of contents, the abstract (if any)] are to be numbered consecutively using lower case Roman numerals.
 The title page number must be suppressed.
 All pages of the text, appendices (if any), and references must be numbered consecutively using Arabic numerals.

 - Landscape pages: The top of a landscape page should be at the left margin and the bottom at the right margin.
 The page number is to be in the same relative position as on the portrait pages.